 We see great potential in the future of Ethiopia’s agriculture sector.
 Ethiopia has a comprehensive and ambitious development agenda that recognizes the critical importance of agriculture.
 Today, under the Growth and Transformation Plan (GTP), the role of agriculture is recognized as essential to achieving the government’s goals to maintain high annual growth.
 This includes an ambitious, but achievable, target to maintain an average annual agricultural growth rate of over six percent.

-In pursuit of the GTP, the government committed to a number of agriculture initiatives, including the Policy Investment Framework under the African Union’s Comprehensive African Agriculture Development Program (CAADP), the creation of the Agriculture Transformation Agency, the Agriculture Growth Program (AGP), and most recently the New Alliance for Food Security and Nutrition.
+In pursuit of the GTP, the government committed to a number of agriculture initiatives, including the Policy Investment Framework under the African Union’s Comprehensive African Agriculture Development Program (CAADP), the creation of the Agricultural Transformation Agency, the Agriculture Growth Program (AGP), and most recently the New Alliance for Food Security and Nutrition.

 The Government of Ethiopia committed to invest 16 percent of its federal expenditures in agriculture, exceeding the CAADP target of 10 percent.
 USAID sees promise in the government-led, donor supported AGP, the Agriculture Transformation Agency (ATA), and Ethiopia’s New Alliance Cooperation Framework for public-private partnerships to promote food security and nutrition.